liziyie/Onco-fetal-CAF-in-HCC/README.md

-# Presence of onco-fetal neighborhoods in hepatocellular carcinoma is associated with relapse and response to immunotherapy!
+# Presence of onco-fetal neighborhoods in hepatocellular carcinoma is associated with relapse and response to immunotherapy

 This repository contains the scripts for producing the quantitative results in our paper.